-Our School rules are enforced across the whole school using our behaviour ladders.
-Each day, every child starts in the middle of the ladder, at a 'ready to learn' position and pupils can move up the ladder to celebrate success and down the ladder as a deterrent to worsening behaviour.
-Our behaviour ladders are unique to each classroom, and consequently appropriate to each year group.
-There will be appropriate rewards (such as house points) for positive behaviour and low stakes deterrents (such as verbal warnings, missing short periods of playtime) for poor behaviour.
-At no point will sanctions be degrading or severe in nature.
+At SWS, rewards and sanctions are appropriate and not out of proportion.
+There will be appropriate rewards (such as house points) for positive behaviour and low stake deterrents (such as verbal warnings, missing short periods of playtime) for poor behaviour.
+At no point, will sanctions be degrading or severe in nature.